duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

          l_linestatus
 ```

 For Pandas we again create two versions.
 A naive version, and a manually optimized version.
-The exact code used can be found in the colab.
+The exact code used can be found [in Google Colab](https://colab.research.google.com/drive/1eg_TJpPQr2tyYKWjISJlX8IEAi8Qln3U?usp=sharing).

 |    Name     | Time (s) |
 |-------------|----------|